 Haywood Community Colleges primary goal is campus safety and security.
-Members of the Campus Security & Safety Team regularly conduct Campus Security & Safety Surveys.
+Members of the Campus Safety & Security Department regularly conduct Campus Security & Safety Surveys.
 These surveys look at lighting, landscape, locks, steps, walkways, roadways, etc. for any safety or security concerns.
-We encourage the campus community to report any safety or security concerns about the campus climate to the Office of Campus Safety Services 828.564.5113 mgreenarch@haywood.edu.
+We encourage the campus community to report any safety or security about the campus climate to the Office of Campus Safety 828.564.5113 mgreenarch@haywood.edu.